-Below, we have compiled some of the latest statistics, facts and updates on the state of the Cloud computing industry from research which has caught our attention over the past few months.
+Below, we have compiled some facts and updates on the state of the Cloud computing industry from research which has caught our attention over the past few months.

-Cloud security is no longer the top concern for companies seeking to adopt Cloud technologies.
-A survey by RightScale found that 32% of companies now consider a lack of knowledge and resources as the biggest issue as the need for Cloud specific skills and expertise has grown.
+A RightScale survey found that 32% of companies now consider a lack of knowledge and resources as the biggest issue as the need for Cloud specific skills and expertise has grown.

-Amazon Web Services, the dominant player in the global public Cloud market, generated $3.2 billion in revenue in Q3 of 2016 alone – an increase of 55% over the same period in 2015.
+Amazon Web Services generated $3.2 billion in revenue in Q3 of 2016 alone – an increase of 55% over the same period in 2015.
 While Microsoft trail far behind AWS, cloud products are expected to account for 30% of their revenue by 2018.

-The Cloud market was valued $148 billion in 2016 and grew by 25% year on year.
-This was also the year in which spending on Cloud services overtook total spending on Cloud infrastructure hardware and software.
+The Cloud market was valued $148 billion in 2016 and growing by 25% annually.
+Spending on Cloud services also overtook total spending on Cloud infrastructure, hardware and software.

 Annual global spend on public Cloud services is predicted to grow at a 19.4% compound annual growth rate to reach $141 billion by 2019.
 This rate of growth is predicted to be six times greater than the increase in overall IT spending in the same period.

-Just four companies control more than half of the global Cloud infrastructure services market; Amazon, Microsoft, IBM and Google.
-However, Amazon is in a league of their own with their market share of 31% being more than three times their nearest competitor Microsoft at 9%.
+Amazon is in a league of their own with their global Cloud infrastructure services market share of 31% – more than three times their nearest competitor Microsoft at 9%.

-41% of businesses are planning to increase their investment in Cloud technologies.
-This is particularly true of larger companies with 51% of big and midsize companies planning to increase spend compared to only 35% of smaller firms.
+41% of businesses are planning to increase their investment in Cloud technologies, with 51% of big and midsize companies planning to increase spend compared to only 35% of smaller firms.

-A study by Clutch found that while efficiency was one of the main drivers of Cloud adoption, file storage was the most common use in practice.
-Of the enterprises studied, 70% used Cloud services for file storage, 62% for backup and recovery and just 51% for application deployment.
+A study by Clutch found that of the enterprises studied, 70% used Cloud services for file storage, 62% for backup and recovery and just 51% for application deployment.